UPDATE: Gov. Cuomo Signs Controversial Rent Reform Legislation Over Real Estate Industry’s Objections

 ALBANY—Gov. Andrew Cuomo on June 14 signed a controversial rent reform and tenant protection legislative package passed earlier in the day by the State Assembly and Senate that was vehemently opposed by many real estate trade groups across the state.

-While the Housing Stability & Tenant Protection Act of 2019 is being hailed as historic by Albany politicians and affordable housing advocates, some of the reforms agreed to by Assembly and Senate leadership in Albany on June 12thwill prove onerous on the real estate industry in New York State if passed into law.
+While the Housing Stability & Tenant Protection Act of 2019 is being hailed as historic by Albany politicians and affordable housing advocates, some of the reforms agreed to by Assembly and Senate leadership in Albany on June 12thwill prove onerous on the real estate industry in New York State.

 Existing state rent regulations were set to expire on June 15.